- How do I apply to your graduate program?

 - What type of financial aid is available to continuing students?

 Continuing graduate students can apply for merit- and need-based fellowships, as well as for Graduate Student Instructor (GSI) and Graduate Student Researcher (GSR) positions.
-We do our best to allocate fellowship funds equitably, both with student need and merit in mind.
+We do our best to allocate fellowship funds equitably, with both student need and merit in mind.
 Some fellowships are by faculty nomination only.
 GSI and GSR positions are announced each semester, and incoming students are eligible to apply for these positions as well.

 Ph.D. funding is made on a case-by-case basis and involves multi-year funding packages, which may include a combination of teaching appointments and research and departmental fellowships.

-It is also beneficial for applicants to seek financial support that is independent of University sources.
+It is beneficial for applicants to seek financial support that is independent of University sources.
 If you are an international student, look for fellowships from your home country or through international agencies.

 - Why Berkeley?